You know you should have a marketing strategy. It would really help you get ahead of the game and not be so frantic all the time.

 You don’t have to keep doing marketing on the fly.
 You shouldn’t.
 Stop feeling like you’re always behind, like you’re missing out on opportunities, and like you’re always frantic with throwing stuff together.

 If you want to do this well, I would block out a 2-3 hour session with your team to work through this, like I do with most of my other teams.
-But if you want to pull together a marketing strategy that you can use in about 20 minutes, and then revisit later, then hammer it out right now.
+But if you want to pull together a marketing strategy that you can use in under an hour, and then revisit later, then hammer it out right now.